-After an astonishing response to the first running of the project in July 2013, when over 2,500 stories were submitted and the project received worldwide attention, Harkive will once again attempt to mobilise music fans across the globe on a single day by inviting them to submit and share the story of how, where and why they listen to music on 15th July.
+After an astonishing response to the first two instances of the project, in 2013 and 2014, and with over 10,000 entires gathered so far, Harkive will once again attempt to mobilise music fans across the globe on a single day by inviting them to submit and share the story of how, where and why they listen to music on 21st July.

 We live in exciting times.
 In the entire history of Popular Music fans have never had so many ways in which to consume our passion than we have right now.
 Technology has brought millions and millions of songs, videos, performances, as well as related items such as artwork, opinion, and information, just a click away.
 Armed with this technology, our music consumption habits have been changing rapidly over the last decade.
 We are increasingly becoming highly individualised in our listening, yet well all share a common bond in our love of noise.
 I’m interested in the ways we differ, and in the ways we are all the same.

 It is my belief that no two people have ever listened to music in precisely the same way, and I think this is particularly, increasingly true today.
 Some of us may use technology or services common to many others, or we may listen to music on the same type of journeys, or in similar spaces, and for similar reasons, but each of us nevertheless creates our own, unique patchwork from what is available to us.
 The Harkive Project wants to find out how and why you listen to music in the way that you do, and how the devices, technologies, formats, services and time available to you are combined to create your personal listening experience.